rcy1314/some-stars/README.md

 *   [RWoxiN/AsoulNotificationPush](https://github.com/RWoxiN/AsoulNotificationPush) - A-SOUL 动态、直播状态获取，并推送到企业微信中。

-*   [tbsmcd/notion2hugo](https://github.com/tbsmcd/notion2hugo) - A document written in Notion that is converted to hugo.
-However, it is currently dedicated to the author's personal use.

 ## Shell

 *   [ohmybash/oh-my-bash](https://github.com/ohmybash/oh-my-bash) - A delightful community-driven framework for managing your bash configuration, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.